wayneb1998/SQL_Learning/Disclaimer.md

-None of the filers here are original work unless stated otherwise.
-Following youtube or other tutorials.
-Credit given where relevant.
+I do not claim any of this as original work - I follow along tutorials and credit where relevant.
+I do type my own code (no copy + pasting) and create my own notes.